QuantEcon/lecture-python-intro/lectures/eigen_I.md

 Let's start by discussing an important concept concerning matrices.

-### Mapping vectors into vectors
+### Mapping vectors to vectors

 One way to think about a matrix is as a rectangular collection of numbers.

-Another way to think about a matrix is as a *map* (i.e., as a function) that transforms vectors into new vectors.
+Another way to think about a matrix is as a *map* (i.e., as a function) that transforms vectors to new vectors.

 To understand the second point of view, suppose we multiply an $n \times m$ matrix $A$ with an $m \times 1$ column vector $x$ to obtain an $n \times 1$